saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/prometheus/ui/index.md

 ## Access through Marathon LB

-You can choose to access the Prometheus UI through [Marathon LB](/mesosphere/dcos/services/marathon-lb/) by configuring the service.
+You can also choose to access the Prometheus UI through [Marathon LB](https://docs.mesosphere.com/services/marathon-lb/1.12.x/) by configuring the service.

 You must configure `prometheus.marathon_lb_proxy.vhost` field to be the Fully Qualified Domain Name (FQDN) for the service.
-This is typically your cloud load balancer FQDN (for example ELB).
+This is typically your cloud load balancer FQDN (e.g., ELB).
 You must turn off the Admin Router proxy support to enable the Marathon LB support.

 ```json